-We are a clinical-stage biotechnology company focused on pioneering a new approach to treat complex diseases and improve health using endogenous metabolic modulator, or EMM, compositions.
+We are a clinical-stage biotechnology company focused on pioneering a new approach to treat complex diseases using compositions of endogenous metabolic modulators, or EMMs.
 Our product candidates are comprised of multiple EMMs that are engineered in distinct combinations and ratios with the goal of simultaneously impacting multiple biological pathways.
-Our pipeline includes lead therapeutic candidates for non-alcoholic steatohepatitis, or NASH, and the reduction in risk of recurrent overt hepatic encephalopathy, or
+Our pipeline includes lead therapeutic candidates for the treatment of non-alcoholic steatohepatitis, or NASH, for the treatment of Long COVID (also known as Post COVID-19 Condition and Post-Acute Sequelae of COVID-19, or "PASC") associated fatigue, and for the reduction in risk of recurrent overt hepatic encephalopathy, or OHE.

-Using our development platform, we have efficiently developed a pipeline of product candidates that are comprised of amino acids and their derivatives, which have a general history of safe use.
-These orally administered compositions have shown the potential to generate multifactorial effects in initial Clinical Studies.
+Using our discovery platform, we have efficiently designed product candidates that are comprised of amino acids and their derivatives, which have a general history of safe use.
+The orally administered EMM compositions that we have tested clinically to date in our development model have shown the potential to generate multifactorial effects in our initial Clinical Studies.